Jeff-Russ/jeffpack-for-wordpress/wp-content/plugins/jeffpack-shortcodes/README.md

-# ColorCards Styler Plugin for WordPress
+#  Shortcodes Plugin for WordPress

 Beautify long post/page content and add ease of navigation with Colorcards Shortcodes